gamedevware/charon/docs/index.rst

-Data-Driven Game Design with Charon
+﻿Data-Driven Game Design with Charon
 =====================================

 Every game team hits the wall eventually.

-It starts small — a spreadsheet for item stats, another for enemy data, a few config files for quests.
+It starts small - a spreadsheet for item stats, another for enemy data, a few config files for quests.
 Then the game grows.
 Tabs multiply.
 Formulas break silently.
 A programmer renames a constant and three designer files now reference something that doesn't exist.
 A localization request arrives and no one knows where all the strings actually live.

-**This is the spreadsheet ceiling** — and most teams don't realize they've hit it until something breaks in production.
+**This is the spreadsheet ceiling** - and most teams don't realize they've hit it until something breaks in production.

 Charon exists to push that ceiling out of your way.